 Executive Presence Workshops

-The Edge offers group training workshops that cover every aspect of Executive Presence and are customized to your particular company and industry.
-Depending on your needs and schedule, workshops can last from one-half day to several days and include activities and exercises, as well as customized visuals and workbooks.
+We offer a variety of Executive Presence training programs that cover every aspect of EP and are customized to your particular company and industry.
+Depending on your needs and schedule, these group workshops can last from one-half day to several days and can be delivered in-person or online.

 “Jill did a fantastic job